 Charitable fundraising activities and solicitations made on behalf of Geisinger must be truthful, accurate and complete.
-Consult the Fundraising Guidelines on INFOweb, or call the Development Office to learn more about soliciting or accepting financial or in-kind donations on behalf of Geisinger.
+Call the Development Office to learn more about soliciting or accepting financial or inkind donations on behalf of Geisinger.
 You can call the Human Resources Department with questions concerning solicitation in the workplace.